ksouvik52/hiresnn2021/README.md

 Welcome to the official repo of the `ICCV 2021` paper **`HIRE-SNN: Harnessing the Inherent Robustness of Energy-Efficient Deep Spiking Neural Networks by Training with Crafted Input Noise`**.

+**This repo currently contains the test codes.
+Training code will be updated soon!**

 ### Authors:
 1. **Souvik Kundu** (souvikku@usc.edu)
 2. Massoud Pedram (pedram@usc.edu)